I read. I read a lot. I read a lot of different types of books.

 I read.
 I read a lot.
 I am grateful for all those, in print and in person, who have journeyed with me.

-Diane Zerfas, OP, is a Dominican Sister and the Center for Spirituality Coordinator at Dominican Center at Marywood.
+Diane Zerfas, OP, is a Dominican Sister and Spirituality Program Coordinator at Dominican Center Marywood.
 She is a spiritual director, retreat speaker, and a life-long reader and pray-er.